CiscoSE/commons-cluster/README.md

 ### Getting Started
 #### Functionality
 * Each service instance registered itself by joining the cluster.
-* Leader elected and starts listening to stateChanged events for added/removed instances.
+* Leader elected and starts listening to stateChangedÂ events for added/removed instances.
 * Consumer can implement event listener with the below methods.
-    * takeLeadership - Called for the leader, when leader is taking leadership.
+    * takeLeadership -Â Called for the leader, when leader is taking leadership.
     When implementing takeLeadership, leadershipLost should normally also be implemented.
-    * leadershipLost - Called for the leader, when leadership is lost when connection suspended or lost.
+    * leadershipLost -Â Called for the leader, when leadership is lost when connection suspended or lost.
     * stateChanged - Called for the leader only, when cluster state changed, for example some instance added or removed.
-    When number of instances equals expectedNumberOfInstances (optional constructor parameter), it is triggered immediately.
+    When number of instances equalsÂ expectedNumberOfInstances (optional constructor parameter), it is triggered immediately.
     Otherwise, it is triggered after a grace period.
 This is to fine-grain scenarios like herd effect on initial cluster startup when all service instances start together.
     * onMessage - Called for message received, for the target instance.

-  takeLeadership(), leadershipLost() and stateChanged() events have no data.
+  takeLeadership(),Â leadershipLost()Â and stateChanged() events have no data.
   The consumer can query getClusterMembers() in the implementation of the event listener and get the needed data.
   Reg. the 'state':
   takeLeadership - occurs only for leader, such as initial cluster startup or leader down and new leader took its place, and only leader listens for stateChanged() events - so "state" is always leader.
 The meaning, is that possibly other non-leader service instance was added/removed.